 JNU violence: HRD Ministry meets univ officials, VC Jagadesh Kumar stays away

-The Left-controlled JNUSU and the ABVP blamed each other for the violence that continued for nearly two hours.
-Union HRD Minister Ramesh Pokhriyal 'Nishank' had urged JNU students to maintain the dignity of the university and peace on campus.
+The Union HRD minister had urged JNU students to maintain the dignity of the university and peace on campus.
+"I have said this earlier also that these autonomous institutions cannot be allowed to become political 'adda' (dens).
+Strong action will be initiated against people involved in such an attack," he told reporters in Bhubhaneshwar on Monday.

 JNU Proctor Dhananjay Singh appealed the students to not panic and leave the campus.
 "We appeal to students to not panic and leave the campus.
-Measures are being taken to normalize the situation on the campus and ensure the safety of everyone," he said after the meeting at the HRD Ministry.
+Measures are being taken to normalise situation on the campus and ensure safety of everyone," he said after the meeting at the HRD Ministry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)